UCSD-RHC-Lab/GARRY/README.md

   <img src="Screenshots/New_User.png" alt="Create new user" />
 </p>

-The class myApp is the main app for this page, but within it, we return a CupertinoApp and set it's home variable to a custom stateless widget.
-This statless widget contains a build method that forms the basis of the page.
-At override (when the page launches) the page is built with flexible dimensions, a navigation bar and a stack of widgets with sized boxes and a Text Field.
+The class GarryApp is the main app for this page, but within it, we return a CupertinoApp and set its home variable to a custom stateful widget called `Login`.
+It contains a build method that forms the basis of the page.
+When the page launches, the page is built with flexible dimensions, a navigation bar and a stack of widgets with sized boxes and a Text Field.
 This field has a controller which clears the field when the 'X' is pressed.
 When the **"next"** button is clicked the navigator pushes the participant ID to the next